DavidMarom/Playground/readme.md

 - run client with `npm start`
 -

-### Roadmap:
-- Debounce
+### What we are looking for:
-- Validation using regex
+- Validation using regex example
 - Redux
-- Testings
+- Testing scripts
--
+- socket.io example
-.
-.
+- scss - design in general

 ### Want to add your own experiment to the playground? good!
 - Announce on Discord [https://discord.gg/g5fStjuE3N](https://discord.gg/g5fStjuE3N)